 You would be most welcome at Southampton for purely selfish reasons as we have a wheel chair car and need lots of 7 & quarter to service the railway and of course you might be a nice chap too!!!
 D

-The Aspinal is on the bench!
-The Princess is well and happy, with the 990 alongside.
-The Princess Royal has muscled in to displace the little 3 1/2" part built 4F and still need a rake of clerestory coaches.
+The Princess of Wales is well and happy, with the 990 alongside.
+The Princess Royal almost has a ticket.
+The Aspinal emerges.
+A little 3 1/2" part built 4F waits and still need a rake of clerestory coaches.
 Southampton Society of Model Engineers www.southamptonsme.org